Skip to main content

 As a Fellow of the National Council on Family Relations, Wilson’s lifetime contributions to cross-cultural and cross-national family studies will be honored by the NCFR with the presentation of the Jan Trost Award at its national conference in November.

-Wilson becomes the fifth dean and the first male dean in the history of the College of HES.
-He replaces Dr. Patricia K. Knaub, who has served as dean the last 18 years and announced her intention a year ago to step down.
+Wilson becomes the fifth and first male dean in the College of HES's history.
+He replaces Dr. Patricia K. Knaub, who has served as dean for 18 years and announced her intention to step down a year ago.

-Wilson served as chair of the Department of Human Development and Family Studies at University of Nevada, Reno and is currently the interim director of the Nevada Center for Ethics and Health Policy and co-director of the SAGE Consortium (Scholars for Aging and Ethics).
+Wilson served as chair of the Department of Human Development and Family Studies at Nevada and is currently the interim director of the Nevada Center for Ethics and Health Policy and co-director of the SAGE Consortium (Scholars for Aging and Ethics).

 Earlier in his career he served as a U.S. Peace Corps teacher in Kenya, and returned 22 years later with his family to teach at Kenyatta University in Nairobi as a Visiting Senior Fulbright Scholar.
 He continues collaboration with colleagues at Kenyatta University and with colleagues at several universities in China.

-Prior to UNR, Wilson served as acting chair and later director of graduate studies in the Department of Family Studies and director of the Research Center for Families and Children at the University of Kentucky.
-In addition, he has held faculty positions at Virginia Tech, Illinois State University and Montana State University where he was the acting department chair of the Department of Health and Human Development and director of Human Development and Counseling.
+Before UNR, Wilson served as acting chair and later director of graduate studies in the Department of Family Studies and director of the Research Center for Families and Children at the University of Kentucky.
+He has also held faculty positions at Virginia Tech, Illinois State University and Montana State University, where he was the acting department chair of the Department of Health and Human Development and director of Human Development and Counseling.

 Wilson graduated Cum Laude from Wabash College with a bachelor’s degree in biology and philosophy.
 He received a master of science degree in child and family studies and a Ph.D. in human ecology from the University of Tennessee.